 Objective Strengths Weaknesses Opportunities Threats Strengthen our relationship with residents and communities 56 communities have been supported with COVID-19 recovery The HCD Service considers 2021/22 performance when working with partners and organisations to support and deliver a range of opportunities for culture and leisure throughout Powys with a focus on the health and well-being agenda to have been 8/10 All 13 of the Powys Leisure/Sports Centres sites opened on Day 1 post lockdown and the Q3 active participation figures showed an increase of 7% over 2019 Q3 figures.
 Swim school figures are now at 5001 students per week which is a 15% increase over the numbers recorded pre- COVID-19.
 The Archives public search room remained open as advertised through the year with the number of documents produced remaining comparable with previous years (around 2000), and enquiries by email to the research services remaining at around 1,500.
-Visitor surveys show that use of the Powys Archive Service is split roughly 50/50 and archives in 2021/22 (for comparison, 117,204 visits were made in 2020/21).
-The HCD Service considers 2021/22 performance against this measure to have been 5/10.
-Participation figures have been lower than hoped and the HCD Service Work has begun on the development of a 5-year Cultural Services strategy for delivery in 2022/23 A Significant amount of external capital and revenue funding was secured this year.
+Visitor surveys show that use of the Powys Archive Service is split roughly 50/50 Figures are not currently available for the number of people who are physically active throughout Powys per year because of participating in the range of schemes on offer.
+Library usage was impacted by the closure of all public libraries in Wales with an average 80% decrease in physical book issues across all services in Wales.
+92,000 visits (physical and virtual) were made to libraries, museums, and archives in 2021/22 (for comparison, 117,204 visits were made in 2020/21).
+The HCD Service considers 2021/22 performance against this measure to have been lower than hoped and the HCD Service Work has begun on the development of a 5-year Cultural Services strategy for delivery in 2022/23 A Significant amount of external capital and revenue funding was secured this year.
 In 2021/22 the Archive Service concluded discussions (in a consortium arrangement with all other archive services in Wales) for three online commercial contracts to webmount parish registers - Ancestry.com, the Genealogist and FindMyPast.
 These contracts will generate income for the service (income total tbc) PCC Arts Service increased supportive communication directly provided to the sector, and established Powys Arts & Culture Information & Support e-Bulletin which has been issued to a mailing The library materials budget decreased in 2020-21 and while it has retained its level over 2021/22, there has been a 33% decrease since 2017/18.